dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 ```

 However _entityInformation.isNew(entity)_ is as simple as assuming that entity is not new when it has not null id.
-This will be true for ids assigned by db but not for these assigned by app.
+This will be true for ids assigned by db but not for these assigned by an app.
 My _Worker_ got his id assigned on creation - long before he was persisted.
+&nbsp;

 #### Delivering isNew info